Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Document Result(s):
 1. Documentation of any input/textarea that incorrectly accepted information, what form of validation failed (include wheather it was JS, Python, or both), and if it was a new recipe or edited recipe.
-1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
-1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.

 ### Testing Search Chef Name